RivaD2/project-pinstrat/README.md

 #### Usability

 After cloning the repo, you will need to add an .env file to hold your port number and mongodb URI connection string.
-You will want to do an npm install on the dependecies below ensuring that you are running nodemon in the console for the application.
+You will want to do an `npm i` to install dependencies below ensuring that you are running nodemon in the console for the application.

 This backend server is only compatible with Pinstrat's frontend site.